-We are also VERY pleased to announce that the Heroes Pull for Special Olympics along with the St. Patrick’s Day Parade and Duck Race was voted “Best of Shawnee” runner up.
+We are also VERY pleased to announce that the Heroes Pull for Special Olympics along with the St. Patrick’s Day Parade and Duck Race was voted “Best of Shawnee” runner up in 2015 and 2016.
 Thank you to all of those that voted and we are glad that our partners with the Irish American Club of Johnson County, and Shawnee Sister Cities Program allowed us to ride the coattails of their well established and great events.

 The Heroes Pull was started by two Police Officers from neighboring agencies, one from Shawnee Police Department, one from Merriam Police Department.
 The idea came about while the two officers were at the International Law Enforcement Torch Run Conference.
 The officers came back and began planning the event.
-The event is held in Shawnee KS The first year (2012) the event was planned in about three months and raised more than $4600 for Special Olympics.
+The event is held in Shawnee KS.
+The first year (2012) the event was planned in about three months and raised more than $4600 for Special Olympics.
 This event is in the planning phases of expanding to three other locations in Kansas.

 The Heroes Pull is a fund-raising event for Special Olympics.
 The event is part of the Law Enforcement Torch Run campaign for Special Olympics.
-The Heroes Pull is an event in which a team pulls two different Hero’s vehicles, a Lenco Bear and a fire truck.
+In the Heroes Pull, each team pulls two different Hero’s vehicles, a Lenco Bear and a fire truck.
 Each vehicle weighs approximately 38,000 lbs.
 The vehicles are pulled individually for time.
 The two times are combined and the team with the quickest combined time wins.
 There is an optional third pull, in which each team may compete using the least number of people to pull the vehicle for the fastest time.

 Each team’s combined weight cannot exceed 1500 lbs.
 The Heroes Pull is open to Police, Fire, EMS, Military, Civic leaders, High School / College Sports Teams, Corporations, Small Businesses, and anyone else that wants to get a team together and be a Hero for Special Olympics.